 That is the beauty of family traditions isn’t it?
 Those repeated rituals that create closeness and foster a feeling of belonging.

-Any Advent or Christmas activity can evolve into a wonderful family tradition.
+Quite simply any Advent or Christmas activity can evolve into a wonderful family tradition.
 You can build upon them as your children grow, but often the best ones are really simple.

 Two things to keep in mind